 Paid for advertising gets your website out to the searching populace without delay, but it does cost money.
 When it comes to paid for advertising for the wedding photography business, the primary players in the game are Google, Yahoo, and Bing.
 To be completely honest, Google is the only one you should worry about right now.
-Google’s market share of the online searches comprises over 75% of the entire market.
+Google’s market share of the online searches comprises over 75 percent of the entire market.
 Yahoo, Bing and several others make up the remaining difference.
-I’ve tried advertising with Yahoo and Bing and to be honest can’t say I was impressed with the results or the advertising methods.
+I’ve tried advertising with Yahoo and Bing, and I can’t say I was impressed with the results or the advertising methods.

 Your keywords are going to be important here as well.
 You’ll use them for your advertising and in creating a campaign.
 You’ll set a daily budget that you don’t want to go over.
-Just be careful, 5 dollars a day doesn’t sound like much, but it quickly adds up.
-Never spend more than you can afford and remember this is no guarantee that you’ll get clients, it just puts your link in front of their face.
-There are plenty of sites detailing how to setup your advertising.
+Just be careful, $5 a day doesn’t sound like much, but it quickly adds up.
+Never spend more than you can afford, and remember this is no guarantee that you’ll get clients; it just puts your link in front of their faces.
+There are plenty of sites detailing how to set up your advertising.
 The affiliate marketing sites are good places to go to learn the ins and outs of advertising with Google.

 Bum marketing is the poor man’s advertising.
 It doesn’t cost any money but takes time to get your site in front of people searching.
 Basically you will use a strategy of writing articles, blogs, and on forums to get more links going back to your site.
 If you do this correctly it will increase your ranking within Google’s organic search results.